allstarcoding777/weather-dashboard/README.md

 ## Usage

-Type in the name of the city you would like to see the current and 5 day forecast for.
+Type in the name of the city you would like to see the current, and 5 day forecast for.

 ![webpage screenshot](assets/images/webpage-screenshot.png)